madhurmidha44/CBATest/README.md

             actions/checkout@v3: checks out the code from the repository so it can be built and tested actions/setup-java@v3: sets up Java 8, which is required for running the tests mvn clean test: cleans the build environment, installs dependencies using Maven and then runs the tests

+    d) Whenever code is pushed to the 'feature/MadhurMidha-CBATest' branch or when a pull request is opened against the 'feature/MadhurMidha-CBATest' branch, CI workflow is triggered in 'Actions' tab of the Git Hub repository.
+Just click on the workflow link to see the execution of tests

 6. Test Results Report:
     a) Once execution is finished, HTML test results report with the name format "PetAPIReport_yyyyMMddHHmm.html" is generated in the 'Reports' folder of the project